Privacy Policy

 (c) communicate with you, including (but not limited to), emailing you tax invoices, dispatch and tracking information, returns and exchange authorisations;

-(d) comply with our legal and regulatory obligations; and
+(e) comply with our legal and regulatory obligations; and

-(e) otherwise to manage our business.
+(f) otherwise to manage our business.

 We may disclose personal information, as further explained below in clause 8, between our organisations or to third parties such as our suppliers, organisations that provide us with technical and support services, or our professional advisors, where permitted by the Privacy Act.
 If we disclose information to a third party, we generally require that the third party protect your information to the same extent that we do.